 Instead, you can deliver a proven high-quality analytics experience to your software users faster and easier, while ensuring they can extract analytic value immediately.

 Out-of-the-box, customers can instantly engage with the latest dashboards, data storytelling and operational reporting features, all with the same branding, look and feel they are familiar with when using your existing software application.

 Benefit #3- More time to improve core product

-For example, Yellowfin's white label analytics supports drag and drop property editors and low code environments with pre-set styling and white labelling options, which your team can quickly leverage to match your brand to the rest of your software offering.
+For example, Yellowfin's white label analytics supports drag and drop property editors and low code environments with preset styling and white labeling options, which your team can quickly leverage to match your brand to the rest of your software offering.

 In contrast, building BI means dedicating development to handling user report requests and trying to match the capabilities of specialist third-party BI solutions; a long task near impossible to achieve unless you have the expertise - and that costs a lot more money.